WeyardWiz/AwesomeTheSauce.github.io/README.md

 # AwesomeTheSauce
 fan webpage for AwesomeTheSauce wiztuber

+first, to start uploading files in repository from computer directly, have to create a readme file or something so github can take you to the page insider repository where you can upload the files (pull-request). the file can be deleted afterwards...but dont know why github does that mandatory step ...

 when uploading on heroku, heroku is case sensitive (lower case) for images! also, use png images!

 when deploying on heroku, make sure the PHP file is at the root of the repository, because heroku recognizes PHP not a fodler as root.